hecrj/coffee/README.md

 [Rust Community Discord]: https://bit.ly/rust-community

 ## Credits / Thank you
-  * [`ggez`], an awesome easy-to-use game engine that introduced me to Rust.
-Its graphics implementation served as a guide to implement OpenGL support for Coffee.
+  * [`ggez`], an awesome, easy-to-use, good game engine that introduced me to Rust a month ago.
+Its graphics implementation served me as a guide to implement OpenGL support for Coffee.

 [`ggez`]: https://github.com/ggez/ggez